 As at 29 August 2014, the Group had announced its voluntary liquidation of the Company's wholly-owned Hong Kong subsidiary, Memtech Electronic Products Company Limited.

-In relation to liquidation of the subsidiary, the Group had recorded a net gain of US\$10,721,000 during the financial year.
+In relation to liquidation of the subsidiary, the Group had recorded a net gain of US\$10,721,000 in financial year ended 31 December 2014.

 7. Finance costs